suchanek/proteusPy/paper/paper.md

 By implementing the functions **Move**, **Roll**, **Yaw**, **Pitch** and **Turn** the turtle is capable of movement in a three-dimensional space.
 See [@Pabo_1986] for more details.

 The turtle has several molecule-specific functions including [orient_at_residue]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_at_residue") and [orient_from_backbone]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_from_backbone").
 These routines make it possible to build protein backbones of arbitrary conformation and to readily add sidechains to modeled structures.
-The structural building functions are available, but are currently not used within the scope of the Disulfide bond database creation and analysis.
+These functions are currently used to build model disulfides from dihedral angle input.

 # Examples